ainzaff/simplegpacalc/README.md

-A simple GPA calculator I had done for a client in 4 hours.
+A simple GPA calculator in 4 hours .
 Features :
 1) Count GPA for respective Semester and store in temporary memory
 2) Retrieve GPA for respective semester by accesing temporary memory